 Good tactics and proper execution of a plan are what make a team more powerful than any individual fighter.
-Often times a less skilled team that implements a strategy beats a team of better fighters not working together.
+Oftentimes a less skilled team that implements a strategy beats a team of better fighters not working together.
 By definition tactics are, “a plan, procedure, or expedient for promoting a desired end or result,” or in other words, a plan that gives you an advantage.

 Developing good tactics is one of the later talents to develop in a fighter.
 This in part is because it takes time to experiment with what works.
-Even if a plan is preformed perfectly, do not get frustrated if things to not work.
+Even if a plan is performed perfectly, do not get frustrated if things do not work.
 Remember that while you are trying to give your team an advantage by coming up with a good strategy, the other team is doing the same.

 It is important to note that there is no perfect strategy and that everything has a counter.
 This section will provide an outline of general practices and theory for different tactical situations.